-Florence man arrested for raping a minor
+Florence man arrested on charge of raping a minor

 Photo Gallery 1 Images

-Florence Police told WAAY 31 a Florence man turned himself into authorities after he was indicted by a Lauderdale County Grand Jury on a rape charge.
+Florence Police told WAAY 31 that a Florence man turned himself into authorities after he was indicted by a Lauderdale County Grand Jury on a rape charge.

 Anthony Stults, 18, was charged with first degree rape.

-Police said in July the rape was reported to them and they began their investigation.
-Investigators said Stults is accused of raping a minor that is related to him.
+Police said in July, the rape was reported to them and that's when they began their investigation.
+Investigators said Stults is accused of raping a minor who is related to him.

-Officials said Stults was at the same location as the victim spending the night and forced himself onto her without her permission.
+Officials said Stults was spending the night at the same location as the victim and forced himself onto her without her permission.

 Stults was released on a $50,000 bond from the Lauderdale County Detention Center.